TendonScan360®

 1. TendonScan360 provides a non-destructive evaluation of metallic section loss within external post-tensioning tendons.
 It consists of two components, an MFL scanner and a Windows-based tablet with proprietary software.

-2. The MFL scanner is constructed from lightweight, industrial-grade composite polymers, yielding high-strength, temperature-resistant, and impact-resistant durability features that support an array of strong, permanent rare-earth magnets and an extremely sensitive sensor array.
+2. The MFL scanner is constructed from lightweight, industrial-grade composite polymers, yielding high-strength, temperature and impact-resistant durability features that support an array of strong, permanent rare-earth magnets and an extremely sensitive sensor array system.

-3. Tendon360’s magnetic homogeneous field induction as well as extended distance detection, enhanced robust sensitivity, and state-of-the-art diagnostic functionality for fine-tuning sensors—along with AI-based standard deviation correction algorithm—enables Tendon360 to detect 0.03 cu in mass loss of one cable.
+3. Tendon360’s magnetic homogeneous field induction as well as extended distance detection, enhanced robust sensitivity, and state-of-the-art diagnostic functionality for fine-tuning sensors, along with AI-based standard deviation correction algorithm—enables TendonScan360 to detect 0.03 cu in mass loss of one cable.
 Which is 14% cross sectional area loss or approximately 0.7% loss of metallic area of a 19 strand bundle tendon.

 4. The MFL scanner provides 360-degree scanning coverage where adequate space allows.
 When space is restricted, a 120-degree bottom section can be quickly detached to provide scanning coverage of 240 degrees.
 This allows scanning of tendons along the flange and web sections of the box girder.